CONSTITUTION OF THE LEGALTECH ASSOCIATION (UKLTA)

 UKLTA is run through the Executive Committee with input from the Members Board.

 UKLTA Executive and Members Board

-Members and prospective members of the Members Board may be invited to attend and observe Executive meetings at the Discretion of the Executive Committee.
+Members and prospective members of the Members Board may be invited to attend and observe Executive Board meetings at the Discretion of the Executive Board.

-Directors will normally be appointed for 3 years in office and the Chairman for 3-year terms.
+Executive Board Members will normally be appointed for 3 years in office and the Chairperson will be appointed for 3-year terms.

-The Chair and Directors are responsible for the strategic direction of UKLTA, its budgets and any contracted outsourced services.
+The Executive Board is responsible for the strategic direction of UKLTA, its budgets and any contracted outsourced services.
 The duties include:

 - The strategic direction of UKLTA taking account of the interests of its members and the Constitution